My heart was racing. My palms sweating. I was going to be fired.

 As I continue working and taking on bigger projects, I suspect impostor syndrome will never completely go away.
 But now I take that as a good thing.
 An advantage.
 It’s a sign that I’m growing and stretching myself past my comfort zone.

 And in thost darkest moments, when self doubt is at its highest, I remind myself:

 I haven’t been fired yet.

-Subscribe below to get fresh insights sent to you every week.
+Subscribe below to get the latest content whenever I publish anything.
 Or you could follow me on Twitter

 The Manager’s Path, by Camille Fournier